facelessuser/RegReplace/readme.md

 Reg Replace is a plugin for Sublime Text 2 that allows the creating of commands consisting of sequences of find and replace instructions.

 # Installation
+- Use Package Control to install
-- You can download or clone directly and drop into your Sublime Text 2 packages directory (plugin folder must be named RegReplace)
+- Or you can download or clone directly and drop into your Sublime Text 2 packages directory (plugin folder must be named RegReplace)

 # Usage
 ## Create Find and Replace Sequences